10 Things You Should Know Before Moving to China

 China has some of the largest cities in the world population wise, and there is so much to see and do when living in one.
 Top cities include Beijing, Shanghai, X'ian, Hong Hong, Hangzhou, Tianjin, Guangzhou, Dongguan, Taipei, Chengdu, Nanjing, Wuhan, Shenyang, Chongqing and Shenzhen.
 You will find lots of museums, restaurants, cafes, bars, nightclubs and history/cultural locations to visit.

 China has an incredible public transport network with busses and trains connecting the whole country.
 The trains are very quick, modern and also great value for money when you consider the distances involved.

 9. You Can Live in China Without Breaking the Bank

 China is a great value destination compared to other countries in Asia like Japan, Thailand and South Korea.
-You can take a gap year in China or live on a budget as rents, food and going out are not too expensive.
-Of course this can depend on where you choose to live, like some places including Hong Kong and Shanghai can be double than other areas of the country, but compared to other worldwide cities living costs are not too high.
+You can live in China a budget as rents, food and going out are not too expensive.
+Of course this can depend on where you choose to live, like some places including Beijing, Hong Kong and Shanghai can be double than other areas of the country, but compared to other worldwide cities living costs are not too high.

 10. There are Beaches

 Finally, a lot of foreigners do not realise there are lots of beaches in China even in built up locations like Hong Kong!
 If you do move to China, you should take time to go and find your favourite.